 Let's imagine a DVC repo used as a

-with different datasets in separate directories.
-We can do this recursively,
+different datasets in separate directories.
+We can do this recursively, using

 $ dvc list -R https://github.com/iterative/dataset-registry .gitignore README.md get-started/.gitignore get-started/data.xml get-started/data.xml.dvc images/.gitignore images/dvc-logo-outlines.png images/dvc-logo-outlines.png.dvc images/owl_sticker.png ...